Archive

 moab-utah-sky

-Ah the weather.
-Ask me if I thought that I have to be a weather forecaster when I started Red River Adventures and my answer would have been a resounding NO. That however is not the case.
-I am constantly asked about the weather.
-From the “what’s it like in (month you’re visiting Moab here) to will it rain tomorrow?
 As it turns out, the weather is a large part of what I talk about.
-I’ve got to admit that my weather geekiness goes quite deep and back in fact to my childhood.
+I’ve got to admit that my weather geekiness goes quite deep, and back, in fact, to my childhood.
 I grew up on the East Coast and surfed.
-Weather systems are what makes waves in the east, so early on when not in the water I could be found watching the Weather Chanel and listening to the NOAA radio for the latest updates.
-Now that I ski, climb, and raft weather plays a huge role in what I do and when.
+Weather systems are what make waves in the east, so early on, when not in the water, I could be found watching the Weather Channel and listening to the NOAA radio for the latest updates.

 (more…)